Claiming For Medical Negligence: Can I Make a Claim?

 1. Negligence

-The treatment received must fall below the standard of care expected.
+The treatment received must fall below the standard of care expected, constituting substandard medical care.
 This could involve errors by consultants, doctors, nurses, or other hospital employees.

 2. Causation